knaw-huc/data-envelopes/help_documentation.md

 * Purposes - one or more purposes of the dataset can be selected from a vocabulary.
 If no relevant purpose is included, you can select 'Other'
 * Other - if other was selected then the purpose can be specified here
 * Domain(s) of Application - the domains for which the dataset was designed can be specified using a vocabulary
 * Motivating Factor(s) and Problem space(s) - What motivated the creation of this dataset?
 Did the creators already have a specific use in mind?
-Provide a description of the specific problem space that this dataset intends to address
+Provide a description of the specific problem space that this dataset intends to address.
+E.g. 'The diaries were published to aid historical research.
+The books were digitised as part of work to make the entire RGP (Rijks Geschiedkundige Publicatien) series belonging to the Huygens Institute digitally available. '

 ## 4.1 Uses
+There may be multiple types of use possible for the dataset, e.g. research and production, so this section can be repeated per use.

 * Dataset Use - one or more types of use of the dataset can be selected from a vocabulary.
+E.g. 'Safe for research use'
 * Explain for special cases chosen above - If a special use has been selected, then this can be explained here.
 * Links to Related Items
   * Publications - URL(s) or descriptions of publication(s) introducing or describing the dataset
   * Related datasets - dataset(s) that use this dataset
   * Model trained by dataset - model(s) that were trained on this dataset
 * Suitable use cases - one or more cases for which the dataset is suitable.
 These can be existing or proposed uses.
 Links can be included where appropriate, for example to a web application that uses the dataset.
 Additional notes can be filled in
 * Unsuitable use cases - one or more cases for which the dataset is unsuitable.
 This may be due to legal or ethical reasons, to quality or bias issues, choices made by the dataset owner etc. Additional notes can be filled in

+Example of a suitable case:

+    Researching or writing about game history or the game industry

+Example of an unsuitable case:

+    Searching for word frequencies or word use, due to OCR errors.

 ## 4.2 Use with Other Data
 Datasets that are safe to use on their own may not be suitable to use with other data.
 For example, combining sets of data about anonymised persons may allow the persons to be identified.